 Good morning fellow hostages under house arrest!
 I’m beginning to understand how drug addicts feel.
 I’m scouring social media for hints about where I might score some toilet paper or hand sanitizer.
 A friend told me she made some from Aloe and alcohol.
 Great idea!
 But, who has Aloe and alcohol just collecting dust under the bathroom vanity, huh???
 (She looks over her shoulder into another room) Susannah, the dog does NOT want to go for another walk.
 How do I know?
 Because you’re dragging him across the floor!
 STOP IT!
 Excuse me, another little mini crisis here.
 How are all of you coping with this distance learning?
 It’s really hard to corral the kids and get them to focus, but if your husband is also home, you should enlist him in the struggle.
 The burden shouldn’t be all on the Moms.
 (Looking into another room and shouting) I don’t know, Jonah, I’m busy.
 Ask your father. . . .
 He doesn’t know??
-For God’s sake, Roland, you have a Ph.D. in Linguistics, and you can’t figure out the Language Arts homework??? (under her breath) Mother was right about you!
+(Under her breath) For God’s sake, Roland, you have a Ph.D. in Linguistics, and you can’t figure out the Language Arts homework???
+Mother was right about you!
 Now, just a word of caution about over-eating during this lock down.
 I know it’s tempting to indulge, probably from boredom as much as anything, but just imagine how difficult it’s going to be to shed those unwanted twenty pounds when it’s time to go out and about again.
 Eating healthy is vital to our physical AND mental well- being. ( Again, looking into another room) Excuse me.
 What?
 You’re making salad for lunch?
 Salad again?
 Do I look like a rabbit to you, Roland?
 Heat up the leftover Mac and Cheese!
 Sorry.
 OK, back again.
 (She sounds a little tipsy) Now, wasn’t it so perceptive of the governor to declare liquor stores essential businesses??
 That’s enough to get him re-elected in my book.
 And, did you know that all the liquor stores in Brookline will deliver, all day, up to eleven p.m.
 (She holds up a bottle of wine) Look, this was on the doorstep at eight a.m.
 Could be the only thing that salvages this day. (laughs hysterically) Until next time podcast pals!

 WEEK SIX: April 2020 (There is a brittle edge to her in this podcast)